- اتصل بنا

-Under UAE law, the purpose of the deceit is not conditional.
-Any action taken, regardless of the purpose, if done to take another's money or property is considered fraud.
+Under UAE law, the purpose of the deceit is not relevant.
+Any action is taken, regardless of the purpose, if done to take another's money or property, is considered fraud.

 "The deceiving party is the one who must take the action that leads to the interference of the other party supporting him – whether that party had bad intentions or was deceived as well with the deceived party".

 The criteria are applied on a case-by-case basis and the merits of each case.
 So a court will assess the IQ of the victim, among other things to assess whether the deceit was an obvious one or not.
 This ensures that the person committing fraud does not evade the law or the punishment.
 This is most often used by the court to protect victims of fraud.

 It is considered fraud if the court determines that an average person of average intelligence would have succumbed to the deception.
 If so, then the crime is fraud.
 However, this is a loophole most likely to be used by those committing fraud since they intentionally target people of below-average intelligence or means.